Sustainable paper & board sourcing

 - promote the expansion of forest certification through our purchasing practices.

-The logos of acceptable forest management certification schemes have started to appear on our brands’ packaging, helping to increase consumer awareness and promote the expansion of certified forests.
+The logos of acceptable forest management certification schemes will begin to appear on our brands’ packaging as we make progress towards the target, helping to increase consumer awareness and promote the expansion of certified forests.

 What is virgin paper?

 ‘Virgin fibre’ is fibre extracted from a plant of some sort, the most common being wood fibre from trees.

 In some cases, trees are planted in forest areas for the purpose of getting fibres for paper and board production; in other cases, wood comes from timber industries and forest thinning.
 Typically, fibre used for paper making is from timber that cannot be used for other purposes, eg immature trees removed to let other trees mature (‘thinnings’) and sawmill waste.
 Once this virgin fibre has been made into paper it can be recycled several times (typically five to seven times).